 And it doesn’t have to be that bad to cause problems.
-Any moist loofah, washcloth or even a synthetic sponge can cause rashes such as folliculitis, an infection of the hair follicles that often looks like clusters of small, red bumps.
-It is important to clean your loofahs, sponges and washcloths in a hydrogen peroxide solution or launder weekly.
+Any moist loofah, wash cloth or even a synthetic sponge can cause rashes such as folliculitis, an infection of the hair follicles that often looks like clusters of small, red bumps.
+It is important to clean your loofahs, sponges and washcloths in a hydrogen peroxide solution or launder often.
 Wring washcloths and sponges out thoroughly and air-dry in a well-ventilated area.
 (Super thin, inexpensive wash cloths dry more quickly than the thick, absorbent luxury types.
 I use a fresh one every day.
 It may sound excessive, but it doesn’t take much to put those through the wash.)
 And please compost those loofahs every three weeks and sponges every six to eight weeks…. please!!!

 So, after you gather your courage and radically cull your skincare drawer and bath areas, here are some useful guidelines to keep your current products as fresh and you as safe as possible: